What is Probate?

 Transfer on Death Deed / Beneficiary Deed:

-Transfer on Death Deed is a deed prepared to allow your real estate to transfer outside probate.
-The deed is filed before your death and can be revoked during your lifetime.
+A Transfer on Death Deed is a deed prepared to transfer real property outside probate.
+These deeds are filed before death and can be revoked during the owner’s lifetime.
+They allow real estate to transfer directly to beneficiaries without court involvement.